-1.
+1 Name of exponer

-2. Address
+2.

-3. Physical Location:
+3 Physical Location

-4. Business License of the Company:
+4 Business License of the Company.

-5. Certificate of registration by the Board:
+5. Certificate of registration by the Board

-6. Category of sugar / by-product:
+6. Calegory of sugar / by-product

-7. Origin of sugar / by-product:
+7 Origin of sugar / by-product:

-8. Quantity of sugar intended for export:
+8 Quantity of sugar intended for export:

 9. Ex-factory price:

 10 Mode of transport:

-11. FOB value of expons:
+11. FOB value of exports:

-Dates and quantities actually exported: Destination:
+12. Dates and quantities actually exported: Destination

-13. Pon of expon / exit:
+13 Port of export / exit:

-Attach copies of certified export documents at exit points.
+]4.
+Attach copies of certified export documents at exit points

-15. I certify that the information provided is true and correct to my belief.
+15 I certify that the information provided is true and correct to my belief.

-16. (a) Sale contract number:

-(b) Sale contract date:

-(a) Unit price US\$/Stg.
-Pound
+16. (a) Sale contract number: (b) Sale contract date: (a) Unit price US\$/Stg.
+Pound.

 (b) Terms of payment

 (c) Port and country of destination

 (If space provided is not adequate provide an attachment)

 17. Full name and address of buyer

-NB: Applicant to attach certificate copies of the following documents for verification:
+NB: Applicant to attach certificate copies of the following documents for venfication: